artgravina/ticketing-install/readme-cloud.md

 This should kick off a chain of workflows.
 Check that tests and workflows ran error free.
 If so, the cluster should up.

+## Publish to GitHub and enable workflows

+Github will test and publish Services when changed.
+To put into effect;
+Note: This step will not initate workflows.
+See next step

+- Create a repository on GitHub
+- Commit your local changes to the master branch
+- Enable all workflows
+  - Click `Actions`.
+This will give you a list of all workflow.
+Enable each one.

+## Initiate Workflows

+To be done

+## Verify Cluster up and running

 - `run:` kubectl get pods.
 - you should see all your pods running.
 See below for an example: